Today’s State Fair event schedule

 2:15 p.m.: Hot Dog Pig Races in the Family Entertainment Area

+4 p.m.: 4-H Swine Show in Barn 4 of the Agriculture Area

-4 p.m.: Honeybee Demo in cage outside the Richards Building (weather permitting)
+4 p.m.: Honeybee Demo in the cage outside the Richards Building (weather permitting)

 4:15 p.m.: Hot Dog Pig Races in the Family Entertainment Area